erpnet/ErpNet.FP/PROTOCOL.md

 # Available requests

-**
-*Remark:* For all requests from now on, we will assume that, we are doing them on the local computer at: http://localhost:8001
+*Remark:* For all requests from now on, we will assume that, we are doing them on the local computer at: **http://localhost:8001**

-Of course, this is not a must, and you can substitute the address and port, with yours, as well as the protocol that can be both http and https.
+Of course, this is not a must, and you can substitute the address and port, with yours, as well as the protocol, it can be both http and https.
-**

-## *GET* Get The List Of Printers
+## **GET** Get The List Of Printers
 This request gets the list of available printers.
 The available printers are either auto-detected, or created by a config file.

 ### Example request: